PBS and NPR for Southwest Florida

 Meanwhile the latest, constantly updating information comi9ng from the National Hurricane Center forecast the following:

-Regardless of development, locally heavy rains could occur over portions of Mexico during the next several days and over portions of the Florida Peninsula by the weekend.
+Regardless of development, locally heavy rains could occur over portions of Mexico during the next few days and over portions of the Florida Peninsula next week.

 Most forecasters are saying the weather models have not coalesced into any definite track, pattern or strength.
 So, check with WGCU.org and WGCU-FM for weather details.